‘The finer things in life’ is a well-known English phrase.

 - Rare and expensive wines.

 - Jewelry and watches.

 “He prefers the finer things in life.”

-When the phrase is used in a statement like the one above, it generally means the person enjoys living a high lifestyle with access to more expensive things, like personally tailored suits.
+When you use the phrase in a statement like the one above, it generally means the subject enjoys living a high lifestyle.
+S/he might have access to more expensive things, like personally tailored suits.

 Are the finer things in life, things I choose for special occasions?

 We often choose to indulge ourselves on special occasions.
 So, we are more likely to experience the finer things at weddings or on birthdays.